Siguza/cl0ver/docs/index.md

     *The implementation of this (just CLI, no GUI) can be found outside the main source, in [`cl0ver/scan/scan.c`](https://github.com/Siguza/cl0ver/blob/master/scan/scan.c).*

+-   > ***Update 10.
+Jan 2017:***
+    >
+    > The original path to yield a UaF was to use an `OSString` as dictionary key, which would free it even before the next object is parsed.
+It turns out that this method doesn't work on all iOS versions from 9.0 through 9.3.4.
+    > The ability to use strings as keys (as opposed to symbols) was introduced somewhere between xnu-2782.40.9 and xnu-3248.20.55... so somewhere between between iOS 8.0 beta 2 and 9.2 beta 3.
+What I know for sure is that 9.2 and above are vulnerable, and 9.0.2 and below are not.
+Trying to use a string as key in those versions will make the call to `io_service_open_extended` fail with an "invalid argument" error.
+    >
+    > **But fear not!** There are other paths yielding a UaF!
+    > One of them is using the same key multiple times, which leads to the value previously assigned to that key getting freed.
+(This was disabled somewhere between xnu-3248.20.55 and xnu-3248.60.10 (after 9.2 beta 1), but has been enabled again in xnu-3789.1.32).
+    >
+    > Basically all you have to do is, for versions not vulnerable to this:
+    >
+    >     kOSSerializeString,     // string that'll get freed
+    >     // ...
+    >     kOSSerializeData,       // data that replaces the string
+    >     // ...
+    >
+    >     kOSSerializeSymbol,
+    >     // ...
+    >     kOSSerializeObject | 1, // reference to overwritten string
+    >
+    > You do this:
+    >
+    >     kOSSerializeSymbol,     // some name
+    >     // ...
+    >     kOSSerializeString,     // string that'll get freed
+    >     // ...
+    >
+    >     kOSSerializeObject | 1, // same name as above
+    >     kOSSerializeBoolean,    // just any value
+    >
+    >     kOSSerializeObject | 1, // same name again
+    >     kOSSerializeData,       // data that replaces the string
+    >     // ...
+    >
+    >     kOSSerializeSymbol,
+    >     // ...
+    >     kOSSerializeObject | 2, // reference to overwritten string
+    >
+    > So, game on! :D

 ## Part One: Obtaining the OSString vtable address

 All of `OSData`, `OSString` and `OSSymbol` contain both a buffer pointer and length field, which we could abuse together with `IORegistryEntryGetProperty` to retrieve arbitrary kernel memory.
 So in theory, we could overwrite our freed `OSString` to mimic any of these.
 However: